Alien Logo

 Alien Logo History

-Audiences and critics received the picture so well that in the following years, 20th Century Fox released three sequels, which also had significant success.
-As a result, there appeared additional crossovers, games, toys, and other proposals.
+Audiences and critics received the picture so well that, in the following years, 20th Century Fox released three sequels, which also proved successful.
+As a result, additional crossovers, games, toys, and other proposals appeared.
 Each logo of the series relates to the next film adaptation.
 As part of the overall franchise, the emblems do not demonstrate evolution but are dedicated to individual films.
 However, each has an element of mystery and mysticism.

 What is Alien?

-A series of films from 1979-2019 dedicated to the theme of extraterrestrial beings that use humans as hosts and incubators.
+A series of films from 1979 to 2019 dedicated to the theme of extraterrestrial beings that use humans as hosts and incubators.
 There have been four main parts of the franchise.
 Then two crossovers unite Aliens and other popular aliens.
 Subsequently, the creators turned to the history of the Alien universe, creating three prequels.
 Work is currently underway to continue the main storyline.

 1979